Quantum Software Engineering: Landscapes and Horizons: Related Work

 Roetteler {\it et al.}~\cite{roetteler2017design} presented a survey on investigating recent progress in building a quantum software framework, which can compile quantum algorithms from the high-level descriptions to physical quantum gates, which can be implemented on fault-tolerant quantum computers.
 In the survey, they discussed why tools such as compilation and design automation are essential to meet the enormous challenges of building scalable quantum computers.
 They also introduced a library developed with LIQUi|$\rangle$~\cite{wecker2014liqui} programming language, including reversible circuits for arithmetic and new real quantum methods that rely on quantum computer architecture, which allows the probability execution of quantum gates.
 This library, in some cases, can reduce time and space overhead.
 Also, the survey highlights why these libraries are useful for implementing many quantum algorithms.
-Finally, the tool \verb+Revs+ was investigated.
-This tool can help to compile high-level irreversible programs into low-level reversible circuits with resource efficiency, while trying to optimize the memory footprint of the resulting reversible network.
-Construction of the tool is motivated by the fact that the availability of qubit is limited in the foreseeable future.

 LaRose~\cite{larose2019overview} presented an overview and comparison of gate-level quantum software platforms.
 The overview mainly focuses on four new software platforms in quantum computing, namely, Forest (pyQuil) from Rigetti~\cite{smith2016practical,regetti2017forest}, Qiskit from IBM~\cite{ibm2017qiskit}, ProjectQ from ETH Zurich~\cite{projectq2017projectq,steiger2018projectq}, and Quantum Developer Kit (Q\#) from Microsoft~\cite{svore2018q}.
 Forest, Qiskit, and ProjectQ allow the users to access the real quantum computing devices, while Quantum Developer Kit only allows access to the simulator.
 In the overview, each platform is discussed and summarized from six aspects: requirements and installation, documentation and tutorials, quantum programming language syntax, quantum assembly/instruction language, quantum hardware, and simulator capabilities, with the links to documents and tutorial sources of each package.
 The overview also compares each platform with additional aspects, including library support, quantum hardware, and quantum compilers, and lists some notable and useful features of each platform.
 The purpose of this overview is to provide users with essential information for each platform to help them select a suitable platform to start exploring quantum computing programming.
 In addition to the four platforms mentioned, the overview also briefly introduced several quantum programming environments, including Quipper~\cite{green2013introduction,green2013quipper}, Scaffold~\cite{abhari2012scaffold}, and QCL~\cite{omer1998procedural}.